 Today, I’m sharing over 25 of my favourite easy art techniques for kids!
 I think you and your kids will love them all.
-Each of these art processes is inexpensive, super-cool, and they can all be done using things you have in your kitchen cupboards or around your home!
+My toddlers and preschoolers have really enjoyed each one, but older kids will love the techniques and the projects in this post as well.

-From resist art to sensory art, from smooshing and scraping to dripping and ripping, in this collection you’ll find lots of different ways for your little ones to get artistic and express their creativity.
+From resist art to sensory art, to dripping and ripping, you’ll find plenty of unusual ways for your kids to create art in ways they’ve never dreamed of.

 Each of the activities described here contains a click-able link which will take you to the step-by-step instructions.
 Just click on the coloured, underlined text.